DanteHealy/Finance-Transformation/README.md

 13. Include an image to image zoom from hover: https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_zoom
 14. Using a card instead in the Operating Model: https://getbootstrap.com/docs/4.2/components/card/
 15. Create a 3D flip box to switch images: https://www.w3schools.com/howto/howto_css_flip_box.asp (Note: I DID NOT USE IN THE END AS RAN OUT OF TIME TO MAKE THIS WORK PROPERLY!]
-16. Taking the creative cue from the Resume project about sharing my CV if anyone wants to get in touch.
-I thought this was a nice touch.
+16. Taking the creative cue from the Resume project about sharing my CV if anyone wants to get in touch- I thought this was a nice touch.